openstack-archive/tripleo-docs/deploy-guide/source/deployment/install_undercloud.rst

 .. note::
     To install a deprecated instack undercloud, you'll need to deploy with ``--use-heat=False`` option.
-It only works in Rocky as instack-undercloud was retired in Stein.

-In Rocky, we will run all the OpenStack services in a moby container runtime unless the default settings are overwritten.
+Since Rocky, we will run all the OpenStack services in a moby container runtime unless the default settings are overwritten.
 This command requires 2 services to be running at all times.
 The first one is a basic keystone service, which is currently executed by `tripleoclient` itself, the